ryan-magno/azure-data-fundamentals-notes/README.md

 ### Microsoft Fabric
 ![Microsoft Fabric](https://learn.microsoft.com/en-us/training/wwl-data-ai/explore-roles-responsibilities-world-of-data/media/fabric-icon.png)
 A comprehensive analytics platform that integrates data management, data governance, and advanced analytics into a unified SaaS solution.

----

-This README provides a high-level overview of the various Azure Data Services available to support scalable and efficient data solutions in the cloud.
-Each service is designed to meet specific data needs, from real-time processing to massive data warehousing, ensuring that organizations can leverage their data effectively and efficiently.